heshamgabr538/Mnsit-predection-using-deep-learning-/README.md

+## Authored by Hesham Gabr

 # Mnsit-prediction-using-deep-learning-
- simple project to predict the MNIST Handwritten Digit Dataset
+ simple project to predict the MNIST Handwritten Digit Dataset with approximately accuracy is 98%

  # Requirements (recent version of them)